dobrevit/hkp-plugin-core/README.md

 ## License and Support

-This plugin system is open source and available under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This plugin system is open source and available under the MIT License.

 For support:
 - Documentation: See individual plugin README files